WebexSamples/webex-contact-center-api-samples/graphql-wallboard-sample/README.md

 - Step 4:

   - Inside this project on your terminal type: `npm run dev`
-  - This should run the app on your [http://localhost:5000](http://localhost:5000) as well as your own public URL.
+  - This should run the app on your [http://localhost:3000](http://localhost:3000) as well as your own public URL.

 - Step 5:

   - From here on please follow the video that will help guide you along.

+- **Important Note**:
+  - The `From` dates on the queries, will eventually become invalid.
+Depending on when you pull this sample down, pay attention to the epoch dates that are configured on the 4 graphQL queries..
+JS files that are located in the controller/wallboard folders... ie `callCountByEntryPoint.js`

 ## Disclaimer